-Behind the scenes in television there is a large technical crew ensuring the quality and the production of broadcasts, headed up by the broadcast engineer
+Behind the scenes in television, there's a large technical crew ensuring the quality and the production of broadcasts - headed up by the broadcast engineer

 As a broadcast engineer, you'll work with hardware and broadcast systems that are used across television, radio and new media.
 It's your job to make sure that programmes are broadcast on time and to the highest quality.
 As well as operating and maintaining the systems, you'll carry out updates and repairs.

 Broadcast engineers work in a variety of locations and situations.
 They may carry out studio work, set work, post-production operations or be involved in outside broadcasts, where sound and images are relayed live back to a studio or straight to the network.